Camaltra/holberton-system_engineering-devops/README.md

 <h2><a href="https://github.com/Camaltra/holberton-system_engineering-devops/tree/master/0x04-loops_conditions_and_parsing">0x04-loops_conditions_and_parsing</a></h2>

-Quick overview of loops and statement in bash language, introduction to log parsing.
+Quick overview of loops and statements in bash language, introduction to log parsing.